sanya-nett/devops-netology/README.md

 # devops-netology
-This repository using for homework
+This repository using for DevOps homework